Shin Splints (Medial Tibia Stress Syndrome)

 The physiotherapist will help you analyse all the different contributing factors and treatment may include the following:

-- Release of tight and overuse muscles with Shockwave Therapy
+- Release of tight and overuse muscles with the help of our Shockwave Therapy Singapore specialist.

 - Running Gait Analysis